-- 5.222.
+5.209.
 SSR-2-1 requirement 31 and paragraphs 5.51 and 5.52 are aimed at ensuring that ageing effects will not impair the ability of safety components to function under severe environmental conditions.
-Such degradation might exist well before the functional capabilities under normal conditions are noticeably affected. - 5.223.
-The qualified service life of electrical and electronics systems and components might be considerably less than plant life. - 5.224.
-Ageing mechanisms that could significantly affect electrical components, and means for following the effects of these mechanisms, should be identified during design. - 5.225.
-Identification of potential ageing impacts involves initially understanding of the relevant ageing phenomena, which forms part of the design process. - 5.226.
-Ageing is most commonly due to heat, and radiation exposure, but other phenomena (e.g., mechanical vibration or chemical degradation) might be important ageing mechanisms for certain components. - 5.227.
-Maintenance, surveillance, and ageing management programmes should include activities to identify any trend towards degradation (ageing) that could cause the equipment to become incapable of performing its safety function. - 5.228.
+Such degradation might exist well before the functional capabilities under normal conditions are noticeably affected.

+5.210.
+Ageing mechanisms that could significantly affect electrical components, and means for following the effects of these mechanisms, should be identified during design.

+5.211.
+Identification of potential ageing impacts involves initially understanding of the relevant ageing phenomena, which forms part of the design process.

+5.212.
+Ageing is most commonly due to heat, and radiation exposure, but other phenomena (e.g., mechanical vibration or chemical degradation) might be important ageing mechanisms for certain components.

+5.213.
+Maintenance, surveillance, and ageing management programmes should include activities to identify any trend towards degradation (ageing) that could cause the equipment to become incapable of performing its safety function.

+5.214.
 Examples of monitoring techniques include:

-- Testing of plant components or components subject to ageing representative of plant components; - Visual inspections; and - Analysis of operating experience. - 5.229.
-Examples of means to address ageing impacts include: - Component replacement before the end of its qualified life; - Adjustment of functional characteristic to account for ageing effects; and - Changes to maintenance procedures or environmental conditions that have the effect of slowing the ageing process. - 5.230.
-The qualified life of safety components that must perform their safety function in harsh environments should be determined. - 5.231.
-Safety classified components should be replaced before the end of their qualified life. - 5.232.
+- Testing of plant components or components subject to ageing representative of plant components;

+- Visual inspections; and

+- Analysis of operating experience.

+5.215.
+Examples of means to address ageing impacts include:

+- Component replacement before the end of its qualified life; - Adjustment of functional characteristic to account for ageing effects; and - Changes to maintenance procedures or environmental conditions that have the effect of slowing the ageing process.

+5.216.
+The qualified life of safety components that must perform their safety function in harsh environments should be determined.

+5.217.
+Safety classified components should be replaced before the end of their qualified life.

+5.218.
 Ongoing qualification might show that the qualified life of a component is validated or is indicated to be different than the expected lifetime.
-Information from ongoing qualification may be used to increase or decrease the qualified life of a component. - 5.233.
+Information from ongoing qualification may be used to increase or decrease the qualified life of a component.

+5.219.
 NS-G-2.12, Ref.
-[12] gives additional guidance on ageing management including the interface between equipment qualification and the ageing management programme.
+[9] gives additional guidance on ageing management including the interface between equipment qualification and the ageing management programme.